GoodDogAI/robotai/README.md

 ## TODOs
-- Add msgvec support to request vision intermediates
- - send out encode index messages, without the full encode data, so they arrive at a good time
- - on replay, it will feed in inputVision records from the caches and thus be able to get the proper obs vector

-- Add support to generate obs, act, reward, done from msgvec
+- Add custom reward modification to msgvec (ex. speed penalty or other such variants)
+- Add checking of msgvec timestamps, especially on the appCommand overrides when played back, with unit tests
 - Add obs/act verification messages
-- Add camera accelerometer / gyro values
 - Add simplebgc accel/gyro
-- Encode depth frames
+- Encode depth frames (fix z16 to regular float conversion, or calibrate it to fix the weird issues)
 - Add sentinel data to logs
+- Add selecting which messages streams to show in the web viewer
 - Allow browsing depth vs vision frames
 - Bag2log conversion of other message types